hasura/graphql-engine/docs/graphql/manual/api-reference/graphql-api/mutation.rst

 .. note::

-    For more examples and details of usage, please see :doc:`this <../../mutations/index>`.
+    For more examples and details of usage, please see :ref:`this <mutations>`.

 Syntax definitions
 ------------------